dialeleven/php-google-sitemap/README.md

    </sitemapindex>
 ```

-2. 'urlset' XML file(s) - a list of each of your website's URLs.
+2. A **urlset** XML file(s) - a list of each of your website's URLs.
 For example sitemap1.xml may contain something like this for an XML sitemap listing your website's pages/URLs:

 ```
    <?xml version="1.0" encoding="UTF-8"?>